Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Experimental validation

+In the third baseline approach, referred to as the approach with \textit{no interim mode}, we do take into account the actual impact time $T_\text{imp}$.
+However, rather than switching to the interim mode, we switch directly to the post-impact mode, as done in previous iterations for RS with \textit{single} impacts \cite{Saccon2014, Rijnen2020}.

 The parameter values used for all of the performed experiments are shown in Table \ref{tab:parameters}.
-While a summary of the results for all experiments is shown later in this section, we first focus on one of these experiments with an object displacement of -30 mm.
+Please note that the apparent stiffness matrices $\bm K^a$, $\bm K^\text{int}$ and $\bm K^p$ in the different modes used for the impedance task are identical, allowing for a fair comparison between the baselines and the proposed approach.
+While a summary of the results for all experiments is shown later in this section, we first focus on one of these experiments for the grabbing of a 1.25 kg rice box with an object displacement of -30 mm.
 This experiment, which is deemed representative, is used to highlight the beneficial effects of the proposed approach.
-The resulting end effector velocities and desired wrenches in $y$-direction normal to the impacting surfaces for the representative experiment are reported in Figure \ref{fig:results}, both for the two baseline approaches as well as for the proposed approach.
-As predicted given the displacement of the object, an initial impact between robot 1 and the object occurs before sustained contact is eventually established with both end effectors.
-This is especially apparent in the approach with no RS, where two distinct velocity jumps can be seen.
+The resulting end effector velocities and desired wrenches of robot 1 in $y$-direction normal to the impacting surfaces for the representative experiment are reported in Figure \ref{fig:results}, both for the three baseline approaches as well as for the proposed approach.
+As predicted given the displacement of the object, an initial impact between robot 1 and the object occurs before sustained contact is eventually established with both end effectors, apparent from two distinct velocity jumps for each of the four control approaches.

 Considering the desired force in the approach with no RS in the left of Figure \ref{fig:results}, it can be seen that after the initial impact, marked by the first velocity jump, a positive force is commanded, imposing an acceleration of the end effector towards the object.
 This is explained by the fact that the robot is trying to follow the ante-impact reference, which commands a higher velocity than that of the end effector after the first impact.
 Due to this acceleration, the velocity at the nominal impact time is significantly higher than the post-impact velocity reference, which is followed after the nominal impact time.
 This causes the velocity tracking error to spike up, resulting in a significant and undesired step in the desired force, as shown in the figure.